The Citizen's Right of Empowerment

 Renovation & Re-dedication

-After several months of playing by the BHN secretary, alderman, park district and other members of the BHN board the old equipment was removed and new installed along with new ground covering.
+After several months of planning by the BHN secretary, the alderman, park district officials and other members of the BHN board the old equipment was removed and land graded and new equipment installed that concluded with a second dedication with the mayor of Chicago in attendence.
 The last weekend before the re-dedication ceremony was to buy and plant scubs for the new space by the board members of BHN.
 The pictures below tell the story.
-Pics below were taken by me - Garry Albrecht, Communcations Chair of BHN.

 The Construction Phase: